You cannot copy content of this website, your IP is being recorded

 One common symptom of sleep-disordered breathing in children is frequent snoring, which occurs on most nights.
 This snoring may be intermittently disrupted by episodes of complete airway blockage, marked by gasping and snorting sounds that coincide with abrupt awakenings from sleep.
 Conditions such as these can also result in heightened nocturnal urine production, potentially leading to bedwetting issues.
 Due to the challenges they face during sleep, some children with sleep-disordered breathing may struggle to produce adequate growth hormones, potentially resulting in an abnormal delay in their growth and overall development.

 Behavioral changes during a child’s waking hours can also point to sleep-disordered breathing problems.
-If your child seems fatigued, irritable, low energy, is having difficulty focusing, or experiencing frequent headaches these can all point to issues stemming from sleep-disordered breathing.
+If your child seems fatigued, irritable, has low energy, is having difficulty focusing, or is experiencing frequent headaches, these can all point to issues stemming from sleep-disordered breathing.

 What treatments are available for sleep-disordered breathing in children?